dcasota/m365-scripts/README.md

 A good overview with all different plans and add-ons is available on this [weblink](https://go.microsoft.com/fwlink/p/?LinkID=2139145&clcid=0x409&culture=en-us&country=us).
 See a copy of it [here](https://github.com/user-attachments/files/16452804/modern-work-plan-comparison-enterprise-352528.pdf) .

+This wiki describes journey experiences and tecniques automating M365 tenant configurations.

+Lab-Environment
+-

 First, start by creating a [Sharepoint site (Plan 1)](https://github.com/dcasota/m365-scripts/wiki/Create-and-configure-a-new-sharepoint-site-(plan-1))

-Find a few Wiki entries about Microsoft 365, Teams, Sharepoint here -> https://github.com/dcasota/m365-scripts/wiki
+Have a look to the Wiki entries about Microsoft 365, Teams, Sharepoint [here](https://github.com/dcasota/m365-scripts/wiki).